 In view of the above, the Bureau would like to suggest the Conference to include the said information in Appendix 4 of the Radio Regulations.
 An example of modification of item A.17.d to that end is provided below:

-“the mean power flux-density produced at the Earth’s surface by any spaceborne sensor, as defined in No. 5.549A for the frequency band 35.5-36 GHz or in Table 21-4 for the frequency band 9 900-10 400 MHz
+“the mean power flux-density produced at the Earth’s surface by any spaceborne sensor, as defined in No. 5.549A for the frequency band 35.5-36 GHz or the SAR emission bandwidth information under C.7.a (necessary bandwidth) for active sensors operating in the Earth exploration satellite service (active) for calculating the mean pfd as defined in Table 21-4 for the frequency band 9 900-10 400 MHz

 Required only for satellite systems operating in